kr15h/ofxPiMapper/README.md

 ofxPiMapper
 ===========

+This project is an attempt to create optimized version of an openFrameworks projection mapping addon for the Raspberry Pi.

 Introduction
 ------------
-openFrameworks addon for doing projection mapping with the Raspberry Pi.
-This is a placeholder.
-The addon itself is work in progress.
-Comming soon!
+ofxPiMapper is mainly intended for people who want to use the Raspberry Pi as a cheaper way to create standalone mapping installations.
+Let's say someone has 10 generative mapping pieces and at last get's an offer to exhibit them in an art or any other kind of gallery.
+10 Mac computers?
+No!
+PiMapper is here to save you!

 Licence
 -------